As summer peaks, demand for air conditioning and space cooling is up, offsetting decreases in other loads during peak hours.

 Figure 3: California Refinery Gasoline, Diesel, and Jet Fuel Production, Percentage Difference in Four-Week Moving Average from Five-Year Historical Average

 Source: CEC Fuels Watch.
 “Net production” is the weekly fuel production minus the change in inventory from the previous week to account for deliveries of fuel not produced in that week.
 Weekly production for 2020 is compared to the 2015–2019 average net production for the same week to account for seasonal and random variation in weekly production and changes in inventory.

-Reduced demand for travel since the stay-at-home order contributed to depressed gasoline and diesel prices, but both are beginning to increase in Stage 2 of the order.
-The decline in demand and ensuing price war between major oil-producing countries (which predated California’s stay-at-home order) led to decreases in prices of crude oil and refined fuels, as shown in Figure 9.
-Crude oil dropped earliest, reaching a maximum year-over-year decrease of $1.44 per gallon in April before bouncing back to around $0.50 below in recent weeks.
+Reduced demand for transportation since the stay-at-home order contributed to depressed gasoline and diesel prices, mirroring net production.
+The decline in demand and ensuing price war between major oil-producing countries (which predated California’s stay-at-home order) led to decreases in prices of crude oil and refined fuels, as shown in Figure 4.
+Crude oil dropped earliest, reaching a maximum year-over-year decrease of $1.44 per gallon in April before bouncing back to around $0.40 below in recent weeks.

-Source: Energy Information Administration, California Weekly Retail Gasoline and Diesel Prices and Weekly Crude Oil Prices.
+Source: Energy Information Administration, Weekly Retail Gasoline and Diesel Prices, California.
 Prices are shown as differences from prices during the same week of 2019 to account for seasonal variations in fuel prices.
 Crude oil price is shown as the average of Brent and West Texas Intermediate Crude.